-Called Knights of Sidonia: The Star Where Love is Spun (Sidonia no Kishi: Ai Tsumugu Hoshi), the release date is scheduled for May 14, 2021.
+Called Knights of Sidonia: Love Woven in the Stars (Sidonia no Kishi: Ai Tsumugu Hoshi), the release date is scheduled for June 4, 2021.
 The runtime for the film is 1 hour and 50 minutes.

 But the major news is that the Sidonia no Kishi movie’s story will both adapt and change the ending of the manga series!
 (See below for more details.)